cmu-crafting-software/cmu-crafting-software.github.io/assignments/proposal.md

 - What other features will you include?
 - How will you implement each feature?
 Which technologies will you use?

-Do this in the proposals repository: <https://github.com/cmu-crafting-software/proposal>

-In that repository, create a branch whose name is your Andrew ID, and put your writeup in `README.md`.
+Use this link to create a repository for your proposal: <https://classroom.github.com/a/AhtVZ1GY> Put your writeup in `README.md`.
 You can also submit files in other formats (e.g. audio/video, PDFs, Google Docs).
 Just be sure to describe the files and include the links in your `README.md`.
 Similar to past homework assignments, be sure to include the following in your `README.md`:

 * Your name and Andrew ID
 * The name of your project and team members (if applicable)